-The Creatives in Schools programme is intended to provide creative learning experiences for students and ākonga that are over and above what a school is already expected to deliver.
-A Creatives in Schools project could enhance or extend an existing art project within your school.
+The Creatives in Schools programme is intended to provide creative learning experiences for students and ākonga that are over and above what a school is already expected to deliver (through the curriculum).
+A Creatives in Schools project could either be completely new, or could enhance or extend an existing art project within your school.
 However, this will need to be agreed between you and the creative(s) you are working with.
 The creative(s) and the teacher/kaiako should work together to prepare the joint proposal and plan the project.
 The project must meet the selection criteria for Creatives in Schools projects.

 Can I negotiate with the creative to deliver the project for free or less than $10,000?